nolecram/HelpMeCopilot/README.md

 </p>

 Welcome to a safe sandpit to test Copilot capabilities.
 Feel free to move add change anything.
-Kope you have some fun!!
+Hope you have some fun !!

 <p align="center">
     <img src="https://github.com/nolecram/HelpMeCopilot/blob/main/2.png" />